GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 We adopt a simple thresholding approach, selecting all points whose values are greater than a given target #clip-t.
 This parameter should be high enough to let the clusters surface.
-If it is too low, the resulting point cloud is fully connected leading to DBSCAN finding a single cluster.
+If it is too low, the resulting point cloud is fully connected, leading DBSCAN to find a single cluster.
 Conversely, increasing #clip-t too much will result in local peaks being wholly filtered out, which will produce a missed detection.

 @fig:active_ssl:results:clipping_threshold shows a given aggregated map after filtering with different values of #clip-t.